 Prepare, don't despair!

 Finca Bayano is a small community in Panama.
-It's being established for people who believe that a future crisis may be difficult to survive in Europe, North America and South Africa, in especial.
+It’s being established for people who believe that a future crisis may be difficult to survive in Europe and North America, in especial.
 According to our plans, 100 people are going to live in our village, focussing on self-sufficiency.
 Neither will the world end, nor will humans become extinct, however, the system we live in may collapse.
-That’s what we're preparing for.
+That’s what we’re preparing for.
 We call our project 'Survival Insurance'.

 Our farm, 75 acres (30 hectares) in size, is located about 200 miles west of Panama-City, at an altitude of 1,600 feet (500 meters) above sea level.
-The area is sparsely populated and malaria-free.
+The coordinates are according to Google earth: 8°06' N and 81°28' W. The area is sparsely populated and malaria-free.
 The climate is ideal with an average temperature of 75°F (25°C).
 The soil is fertile and there is adequate rainfall.
 Firewood is available in abundance, and there is mostly a fresh breeze.
 A creek divides Finca Bayano into two equal halves.
 There is no industrial pollution and there are no power plants in this region.
 Also, there are no active volcanoes.